Geocodio/geocodio-library-python/project-docs/Geocodio_Python_Library_Project_Plan.md

 ## 📦 Deliverables

 - Complete Python library feature-equivalent to the official PHP library.
-- Robust synchronous and asynchronous client implementations.
+- Robust synchronous client implementation.
-- Comprehensive rate-limit handling, error management, and clear logging.
-- Fully integrated user documentation matching Geocodio's documentation standards.
 - Automated CI/CD setup for ongoing ease of maintenance and deployment.

 ---